Jeannot-MN/Java8SE/Readme.md

 while for regular  Static Initialization block, the code is executed whenever we instantiate a new object.

 **In short STATIC just binds a variable/method/block to the class**

+#### Packages:
+Just away to organize your code ,avoid naming conflicts, help control access to the code.
+The package statement should always be listed at the top of the file. it is not recommended that you add classes to the default package, due to namespace collisions.

+In Java imports do not impact the size of your application but may impact compilation time. import * does not include classes in sub-packages.

+java.lang is imported by default

+The classpath is a system variable that allows you to tell the compiler and the class loader where you store your files (the bytecode and the other application files).